 The Swiss Programme for Research on Global Issues for Development (r4d.ch programme) is being implemented jointly by the Swiss Agency for Development and Cooperation (SDC) and the Swiss National Science Foundation (SNSF).
 The joint programme supports relevant research for development aimed at solving global problems in poor countries.
 It consists of five thematic modules and a module for research without pre-defined topics.
 To stay informed you can subscribe to the programme newsletter.

-In the 2013-2016 Swiss Education, Research and Innovation (ERI) Dispatch, the State Secretariat for Education, Research and Innovation (SERI) mandates the Swiss National Science Foundation (SNSF) to implement one of the funding schemes available within this programme - the Joint Research Projects (JRPs) - for the five priority countries Brazil, China, India, Russia and South Africa (abbreviated BRICS) as well as for Japan and South Korea.
-During the 2013-2016 period, the SNSF will therefore launch calls for JRPs with the partner countries.
+For the period 2013-2016, the State Secretariat for Education, Research and Innovation (SERI) mandated the SNSF to implement one of the funding schemes available within these programmes - the Joint Research Projects (JRPs) - for seven of the priority countries - Brazil, China, India, Japan, Russia, South Africa and South Korea.
+Since 2016, projects with Argentina are also possible.

 Researchers and scholars seeking to apply for any of the funding opportunitiesoffered by the SNIS can quickly find relevant information on current and up-coming call for projects and awards, as well as detailed information on formal requirements.